jinhchoii/paperToVideo/README.md

 # Paper2Video

-Summarize research papers and pdf books into YouTube shorts videos.
+Summarize research papers and pdf books into YouTube shorts videos in Korean.

 1. Attention Is All You Need (Transformer)